GitBolt/solana-bank-workshop/README.md

 ## 📗 Learn

-In this workshop, we'll learn about on-chain automation using Clockwork by simulation interest returns in bank account.
-In real life, banks have around 2.5% - 7% interest returns annually.
-In our program however, we'll be implementing 5% returns per minute, just to display the balance change considerably enough, otherwise, we'd need to wait for a long time for the us to get noticiable balance change with real world interest rate!
+In this workshop, we'll learn about on-chain automation using Clockwork by simulating interest returns in bank account.
+In real life, banks offer interest rates of around 2.5% - 7% annually.
+In our program however, we'll be implementing 5% returns per minute, just to display the balance change considerably enough, otherwise, we would need to wait for a long time to notice a significant change in the balance with the real-world interest rate.

 ### Automation

 We'll be using [Clockwork](https://www.clockwork.xyz/) for running a cron job that updates our balance with interest returns every 10 seconds.
-In real world, interest returns are deposit on a similar periodic basis, the interval however is large, like monthly or quaraterly.
-We'll be depositing every 10 seconds to see changes quickly for understanding.
+In the real world, interest returns are deposited on a periodic basis, the interval however is large, like monthly or quaraterly.
+We'll be depositing every 10 seconds to quickly observe changes and improve our understanding.

 Clockwork has a thing called [Threads](https://docs.clockwork.xyz/developers/threads), which trigger certain instruction based on a certain trigger condition.
 For our case, the trigger condition is a cronjob every 10 seconds.

-One important thing about our dApp is that, after around 5 minutes, our interest returns would stop, the reason for that is that Clockwork requires some amount of fee to run each automation transaction.
+One important thing about our dApp is that our interest returns will stop after about 5 minutes, the reason for that is that Clockwork requires some amount of fee to run each automation transaction.
 In our program, we're defining a very small fee.
-We can increase it for our automation to work for longer!
+We can increase it to enable our automation to work for a longer time!

 ### Anchor Program